spectralDNS/shenfun/docs/source/postprocessing.rst

 this reason there is a :mod:`.utilities` module with helper classes for dumping dataarrays to `HDF5 <https://www.hdf5.org>`_ or `NetCDF <https://www.unidata.ucar.edu/software/netcdf/>`_

-The helper classes are
+The helper functions and classes are

+    * :class:`.HDF5File`
-    * :class:`.HDF5Writer`
+    * :class:`.NCFile`
-    * :class:`.NCWriter`
+    * :func:`.ShenfunFile`

-An instance of either class is created with a name of the file that is going to store the data, names of the arrays to store, and an instance of a :class:`.TensorProductSpace`.
+where :func:`.ShenfunFile` is a common interface, returning an instance of either :class:`.HDF5File` or :class:`.NCFile`, depending on choice.

 For example, to create an HDF5 writer for a 3D TensorProductSpace with Fourier bases in all directions::

     from shenfun import *